 Stainless steel is durable and sanitary but can feel slippery.
 The presence of indents can help make a handle safer to use.
 Stainless steel handles tend to make a knife heavier.

-When it comes to handle design, Western knives tend to have a bolster and tang with a riveted handle.
-Generally, these handles are smaller but heavier, placing more weight toward the knife handle.
-They can be made of a range of nonporous materials like plastics, steels, or cured wood.
+When it comes to handle design, Western knives typically have a bolster and tang with a riveted handle.
+Generally, these handles are smaller but heavier, placing more weight on the knife handle.
+They can be made of a range of nonporous materials such as plastics, steel, or cured wood.

 Weight and Balance

 For many chefs and serious home cooks, the weight and balance of a knife is an important feature.
-Factors like the knife tang, distal tapering, and bolster can affect a knife’s weight and balance.
+Factors such as the knife tang, distal tapering, and bolster can affect a knife’s weight and balance.

 A full tang, where the metal extends throughout the handle, will contribute to a heavier knife.
-Thicker distal tapering (the blade tapering as it nears the handle) and the presence of a bolster will also lend to a heavier knife.
+Thicker distal tapering (the blade tapering as it nears the handle) and the presence of a bolster will also make for a heavier knife.
 Each of these features helps to balance a knife and make it feel nicer to use.
 Since these features are often closer to the handle, they can create a weightier handle, which affects balance.
-Knives without these features tend to have a lighter handle and are more blade-heavy.
+Knives without these features tend to have a lighter handle and are more blade heavy.

-Japanese knives tend to be lighter than Western knives and balanced toward the blade.
-Western knives tend to be heavier and have a more neutral balance.
+Japanese knives are typically lighter than Western knives and balanced toward the blade.
+Western knives are heavier and have a more neutral balance.
 The ideal weight and balance will depend on personal preference.

 Style and Accessories

 Most Japanese knife sets are rather subdued in style, with a classic look and neutral colors.
-Materials like silver steel blades and stainless steel, black plastic, or natural wooden handles give them a clean look that should suit most kitchens.
+Materials such as silver steel blades and stainless steel, black plastic, or natural wooden handles give them a clean look that should suit most kitchens.